-- Please note that if fingerprints, dirt, etc. get onto the lens, picture quality will suffer.
+- Note that if fingerprints, dirt, etc. get onto the lens, image quality may deteriorate.

 - When dust or dirt does get on the lens, do not touch it directly with your fingers, and either use a blower (available in stores) to blow it off, or a soft cloth to gently dust it off.

 - Wipe the lens particularly carefully after use at the beach or around chemicals.

 - If the camera fails to work properly, consult the nearest service center.

 - Never disassemble the camera by yourself, as this is dangerous.

 - Do not get volatile substances, such as thinner, benzine, or pesticides on the camera.
 This may cause a change in quality, paint to peel, etc.

 - If the camera exterior becomes dirty, wipe it clean using a dry soft cloth such as a glasses wiping cloth, or wipe it using a thoroughly wrung-out wet cloth.
 Do not use solvents, as doing so may cause the external surface of the camera to corrode.